mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 But still there is a question.
 “I understand zazen is first entrance, right entrance, before you analyze, you synthesize what the zazen means.
 We understand it because buddhas and ancestors have transmitted from one to another from century after century.
 That’s why we should do it.”
 Yes, we understand it.
 But still [there is] a question.
 That question is the third one.
 He says,

-> It may be that zazen as right entrance derives from the right transmission of the tathagatas’ wonderful means, or from following in the path of the patriarchs.
+> It may be that zazen as right entrance derives from the right transmission of the tathāgatas’ wonderful means, or from following in the path of the patriarchs.
 It is truly beyond the minds of ordinary men.

 But how do ordinary men do this kind of zazen?
 So, that’s why, “It is truly beyond the mind of ordinary men.”